 Namely, how you can save that precious luggage space and the unintentional workout of running back and forth several times a day to change your chlorine-filled tampon.
 Let's not forget about the stress of trying to find tampons on a trip because many countries only sell pads, or the annoyance of making sure that tiny little white string isn't hanging out of your swim bottoms.

-Enter the Saalt cup.
+The Saalt Cup is here to save you.
 You take your cup and insert it into your vagina, put on your bathing suit, no strings attached.
 Depending on your personal flow, the Saalt cup can stay in place for up to twelve hours.
 Twelve hours of pool-hopping, running up your tab at the bar, *safely* getting some sun and catching up on the latest beach read.
 (Speaking of which, totally pack this one for a laugh.)

 All you need to do to clean your cup is to empty it out in the toilet, shower or sink, rinse and re-insert.
 Plan on this once in the morning, once at night.
 You know, kind of like brushing your teeth.
 Or once or twice more depending on your flow.
 Ah, life is simpler already.